CDCgov/geneflow2/docs/chapters/apps.rst

 All bash/shell commands in the "exec_methods" section has access to a number of pre-defined variables, including:

-    1. ${SINGULARITY}: set to "yes" or "no" depending on whether the "singularity" binary was detected.
-    2. ${DOCKER}: set to "yes" or "no" depending on whether the "docker" binary was detected.
-    3. ${SCRIPT_DIR}: directory of the wrapper script, which may not be the current directory.
+    1. ${SCRIPT_DIR}: directory of the wrapper script, which may not be the current directory.
 This depends on the execution environment.
-    4. ${VARNAME}: One for each input/parameter, set to value of the input/parameter.
+    2. ${VARNAME}: One for each input/parameter, set to value of the input/parameter.
-    5. ${VARNAME_FULL}: if input/parameter is a File, Directory, or Any, this is the full path of the input/parameter.
+    3. ${VARNAME_FULL}: if input/parameter is a File, Directory, or Any, this is the full path of the input/parameter.
-    6. ${VARNAME_DIR}: if input/parameter is a File, Directory, or Any, this is the parent directory of the input/parameter.
+    4. ${VARNAME_DIR}: if input/parameter is a File, Directory, or Any, this is the parent directory of the input/parameter.
-    7. ${VARNAME_BASE}: if input/parameter is a File, Directory, or Any, this is the basename of the input/parameter.
+    5. ${VARNAME_BASE}: if input/parameter is a File, Directory, or Any, this is the basename of the input/parameter.
-    8. ${LOG_FULL}: location to store log files.
+    6. ${LOG_FULL}: location to store log files.
-    9. ${TMP_FULL}: location to store temporary files.
+    7. ${TMP_FULL}: location to store temporary files.

 Any additional bash/shell variables defined in the "post" section of each input/parameter, or defined in the "pre_exec" section are also available.